Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Appendix

 \subsection{Extended Description of the \method Objective}

-We describe in more detail the \method objective presented in the main paper.
+We describe in more detail the \method objective presented (Eq.
+4) in the main paper.
 Recall that we seek to identify target instances that are diverse in model feature space.
-Considering the L$_2$ distance in the CNN representation space $\featext(\cdot)$ as a dissimilarity measure, we quantify dissimilarity between instances within a set $X_k$ in terms of its variance $\sigma^2(X_k)$~\cite{zhang2012some}:
+Considering the L$_2$ distance in the CNN representation space $\featext(\cdot)$ as a dissimilarity measure, we quantify the dissimilarity between instances in a set $X_k$ in terms of its variance $\sigma^2(X_k)$ given by~\cite{zhang2012some}:

 A small $\sigma^2(X_k)$ indicates that a set $X_k$ contains instances that are similar to one other.
 Our goal is to identify sets of instances that are representative of the unlabeled target set, by partitioning the unlabeled target data into $K$ sets, each with small $\sigma^2(X_k)$.
-Formulating this as a set-partitioning problem with partition function $\setpartition: X_T \rightarrow \{ X_1, X_2, ..., X_K \}$, we seek to find the $\setpartition$ that minimizes the sum of variance over all sets $\sum_{\cluster=1}^{N} \sigma^2(X_k)$.
+Formulating this as a set-partitioning problem with partition function $\setpartition: X_T \rightarrow \{ X_1, X_2, ..., X_K \}$, we seek to find the $\setpartition$ that minimizes the sum of variance over all sets: